Skip to main content

 import static org.springframework.test.context.jdbc.Sql.ExecutionPhase.BEFORE_TEST_CLASS;

-import dev.pollito.spring_java.sakila.film.adapter.out.jpa.FilmJpaMapperImpl;
+import dev.pollito.spring_java.sakila.film.domain.port.out.FilmRepository;

 import org.junit.jupiter.api.Test;